 Drugs are referred with the name of their active ingredient and not their commercial name.
 The first time they appear in the text they are followed by their generic name and manufacturer in brackets (trade name or name of product, company, city and state).
 Dose, route and frequency of administration must be presented in brackets in the text.
 Units should follow the international system (SI) (e.g. mg kg-1).
 Any abbreviation used should be spelled out the first time appeared in the text followed by the abbreviation in brackets.

 All manuscripts submitted to the journal are reviewed by a minimum of two reviewers who are experts on the field and are unaware of authors names.
 To ensure blind reviewing, authors should omit any details of their names or affiliations.
-Corresponding author is notified within a reasonable period of time for the acceptance or rejection of the manuscript.
-In case of disagreement between the two reviewers, the manuscript will be sent to a third reviewer.
-The final decisions is upon the Editor.
-Manuscripts that pass the peer review process are returned to the corresponding author.
-Authors are expected to revise their manuscript or/and respond to reviewers’ comments.
-The revised manuscript and response to the reviewers’ comments should be resubmitted within four weeks.
-Manuscripts accepted for publication are forwarded by the Editor to a translator to be translated in the second language of the journal.
-Accuracy of the translated text relies upon the responsibility of the authors.
-The translated manuscript will be sent for approval to the corresponding author and it should be returned to the journal within two weeks.
-The two final proofs, Greek and English, will be sent to the corresponding author for the final corrections.
-At this stage no changes are allowed in the text.
+Authors are notified of acceptance or rejection of the manuscript for publication within a reasonable period of time.
+In case of serious disagreement between the two reviewers, the manuscript will be sent to a third reviewer.
+The final decision is upon the Editor.
+If modifications or clarifications are required, the manuscript together with the reviewers’ comments is returned to the corresponding author.
+If the authors modify their paper and/or respond to the reviewers’ comments, they will have to resubmit within four weeks.
+Once the manuscript is accepted for publication, it is sent by the Editor to a translator, to have it translated into the second language of the journal.
+The authors of the paper are responsible for the final translated manuscript.
+The translated manuscript will be sent for approval to the corresponding author and it should be returned to the journal within a 2 week period.
+The two final proofs, Greek and English, are sent to the corresponding author for the final corrections.
+After this stage no changes are allowed in the text.
 Reprints are not available, but a copy of the final manuscript will be provided via email to the corresponding author (pdf file).

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.